 Berea College Celebration of Traditional Music

-The 52nd Berea College Celebration of Traditional Music features music, dance, workshops, jams, kids activities, and a gospel sing.
+The 52nd Berea College Celebration of Traditional Music.
+Music, dance, workshops, jams, kids activities, gospel sings.
+CTM features homemade music as passed on person to person in the Appalachian region.
+Thursday night is the opening concert, part of the Stephenson Memorial Concert Series.

 For more information call 6074341164 or visit berea.edu/centers/loyal-jones-appalachian-center